garvys-org/rustfst/README.md

   preferably checking for overflows
 - Symbol IDs are also unsigned and 32-bits, with [`NO_LABEL`] used for a missing value.
+- Floating-point weights are not generic, so are always single-precision.

 <!-- cargo-sync-readme end -->